-Note that many spells cost more than this base level; planar control, for example, costs three points per rank value.
+Note that many spells cost more than this base value; planar control, for example, costs three points per rank.
 Spells with a heightened cost are so noted in the character generation tables listed above (those spells with numbers in parenthesis after their name).
 Limitations and enhancements are multiplied in value by this cost; for instance, a very strong limitation on planar control would reap a nine-point discount.

-If your Gamemaster allows their use in his or her campaign, one thing to consider is the use of Hyperkinetic and Hyperexhaustive rank value qualifiers.
-These can each be purchased in the point system if allowed, being treated as either an extreme enhancement (a Hyperkinetic spell) or an extreme limitation (a Hyperexhaustive spell).
+If your Judge allows their use in his or her campaign, one thing to consider is the use of Hyperkinetic and Hyperexhaustive rank qualifiers.
+These can each be purchased in the point system if allowed, being treated as either an extreme enhancement (in the form of a Hyperkinetic spell) or an extreme limitation (in the form of a Hyperexhaustive spell).
 Both can be unbalancing in their own way, however, so bear this in mind.

-Once a character's spells are determined, he or she may purchase skills and contacts as they see fit, each costing one point.
-If one would like heightened skills or contacts, they must pay two points for a level two skill or contact, or four points for a level three skill or contact.
-The Student background skill costs five points (and fits a new wizard well), but cannot be purchased with any other skill (save for heir to fortune).
+Once a character's spells are determined, he or she may purchase talents and contacts as they see fit, each costing one point.
+If one would like heightened talents or contacts, they must pay two points for a level two talent or contact, or four points for a level three talent or contact.
+The Student background talent costs five points (and fits a new wizard well), but cannot be purchased with any other talent (save for heir to fortune).

 Finally, determine the normal gear the character possesses.
-As is the case with randomly generated characters, mages built with the point based system may choose any standard gear readily available in the campaign, as long as the cost falls within a few RS of their Lifestyle rank value.
-If they want something more expensive, players must give a good reason for such, though the Gamemaster has veto power over improbable items.
+As is the case with randomly generated characters, mages built with the point based system may choose any standard gear that is readily available in the campaign, as long as the cost falls within a few CS of their Resources rank.
+If they want something more expensive, players must give a good reason for such, though the Judge has veto power over improbable items.